A Calibration Framework for Inference with Partially Observed Data: Illustrative Examples

 \section{Illustrative Examples}

-We now describe how the proposed framework applies to three important settings.
-In each case, we specify the decomposition $(O_i, M_i)$, the estimating function $U(\theta; Z_i)$, and the calibration function $b(\theta; O_i)$; the calibration weights and estimator are then obtained by applying the general procedure in Sections~\ref{sec:proposed}--\ref{sec:computation}.
+We now illustrate how the proposed framework specializes to three important settings: causal inference, semi-supervised learning, and regression with missing covariates.
+The goal of this section is not merely to present three applications of the same algorithm, but to show that these problems share a common inferential structure.
+In each case, the target parameter is defined by an estimating equation involving a full-data vector $Z_i=(O_i^\top,M_i^\top)^\top$, while only $O_i$ is always observed.
+The proposed method proceeds in the same way across all three settings: we identify the observed part $O_i$, the missing part $M_i$, the estimating function $U(\theta;Z_i)$, and a calibration function $b(\theta;O_i)$ approximating $\mathbb{E}\{U(\theta;Z_i)\mid O_i\}$.
+The calibration weights and the resulting estimator are then obtained by applying the general procedure in Sections~\ref{sec:proposed}--\ref{sec:computation}.

+These examples clarify the unifying role of calibration.
+In causal inference, the missing component is a counterfactual outcome; in semi-supervised learning, it is an unlabeled response; in regression with missing covariates, it is an incompletely observed predictor.
+Although the substantive interpretations differ, the same calibration logic applies in all three cases.
+Table \ref{tab:2} summarizes the missing data framework for the partially observed data settings.